Empagliflozin and metformin (Oral)

 Empagliflozin and metformin may cause vaginal yeast infections in women and yeast infections of the penis in men.
 This is more common in patients who have a history of genital yeast infections or in men who are not circumcised.
 Women may have a vaginal discharge, itching, or odor.
 Men may have redness, itching, swelling, or pain around the penis, or a discharge with a strong odor from the penis.
 Check with your doctor right away if you have any of these symptoms.

-empagliflozin and metformin may increase risk of having urinary tract infections, including pyelonephritis or urosepsis.
+Empagliflozin and metformin may increase your risk of having urinary tract infections, including pyelonephritis or urosepsis.
 Check with your doctor right away if you have bladder pain, bloody or cloudy urine, difficult, burning, or painful urination, or lower back or side pain.

 Limit the amount of alcohol you drink while you are using empagliflozin and metformin.
 Heavy alcohol use can increase your chances of serious side effects.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.